Pure and Applicable Analysis

 The central theme of operator theory is the investigation of linear mappings between (infinite dimensional) Banach spaces.
 The linear mappings under consideration can be very concrete operators, such as Toeplitz operators, or can be studied in an abstract framework.

-Of particular interest are Toeplitz, Hankel and singular integral operators on various (analytic) function spaces such as Hardy, Bergman and Fock spaces, and their most important properties such as boundedness, compactness, and other spectral properties, as well as operator algebras and Jordan triple systems of operators acting upon Hilbert spaces, mathematical foundations of quantum mechanics and, more recently, the theory of operator spaces (alias, quantised Banach spaces).
+Of particular interest are Toeplitz, Hankel and singular integral operators on various (analytic) function spaces such as Hardy, Bergman and Fock spaces, and layer potential operators in the theory of linear elliptic PDEs s operators on energy and L^p spaces, and their most important properties such as boundedness, compactness, and other spectral properties.

 Of interest are all aspects of propagation and scattering of linear waves, often investigated now with the aid of perturbation methods, in particular the propagation and trapping of waves in waveguides which are slowly-varying in some sense (e.g. containing a bulge whose width varies slowly along the waveguide, or a bend whose curvature varies slowly along the waveguide).